-Fear of a Black 'Messiah’
+King's Death Gave Birth to Hip-Hop

 With all these factors in position, black youth born during King’s time essentially saw the world unmade and refashioned in real time.
 They witnessed the rise of the carceral state, and were its first victims.
 They watched as the wounded Black Power institutions succumbed to sabotage and disintegrated into gangs.
 They experienced the first War on Drugs.
 They saw the deification of a certain sanitized version of King, divorced from their corrupted, blighted reality.
 They cowered from Nixon and Reagan, and also from thousands of local versions of Nixon and Reagan.
 In the pockets of urban America that serve as holy sites in the history of hip-hop today, it’s safe to say that the youth straddling the civil-rights generation and whatever came next lived in a dystopia.
 And they saw, for better or worse, that the paradigms of black thought, art, and politics developed for the civil-rights movement were inadequate for their time.

 As illustrated in Parks’s lawsuit, some people in the generations preceding hip-hop thought and think hip-hop to be a vapid and crude exercise.
-Many object to the free use of the word “nigga,” many more to its shocking images of violence.
+Many object to the free use of the word nigga, many more to its shocking images of violence.
 If the lawsuit against Outkast can be stretched into a metaphor, even serious critics and lovers of hip-hop often think of it as a spiritually and morally degraded usurper of the civil-rights legacy, sampling from the greatest hits of an era while adding little of substance, or even actively diminishing the work of titans that came before.

 But those critiques fail to engage with what hip-hop truly is, and what it was meant to be.
 Just like the spirituals invented during slavery, the blues that bubbled up after the collapse of Reconstruction, and the soul that took root during the civil-rights era, hip-hop was in a sense preordained by the social conditions of blackness.
 It became as much an embrace of the platform and victories for which King fought, and a necessary and careful distancing from the most pervasive pieces of his legacy, from the brand of masculinity stressed as his calling card, from the church, and from respectability.
 What hip-hop understands most viscerally is that it simply isn’t enough to be like King.
 King was assassinated for being King.

 These weren’t just aesthetic choices, or even simply musical concepts.
-The power of Negro spirituals and of old soul songs in the vein of Sam Cooke’s “A Change Is Gonna Come” came at least in part from the fact that even in moments of singular musical brilliance, they helped orient a people towards coping with struggle, and towards challenging the status quo.
-Hip-hop has to orient black youth towards coping with the “New Jim Crow” policies of modern America.
+The power of Negro spirituals and of old soul songs in the vein of Sam Cooke’s “A Change Is Gonna Come” came at least in part from the fact that even in moments of singular musical brilliance, they helped orient a people toward coping with struggle, and toward challenging the status quo.
+Hip-hop has to orient black youth toward coping with the “New Jim Crow” policies of modern America.
 As it does so, it carries on the legacy of the civil-rights movement much more than it refutes or dishonors its leaders.

 King’s assassination provided the necessary conditions for hip-hop to spring forth from the blood of generations that had spilled in street after street.
 The result in some cases is often bloody itself: messy, vulgar, and misogynistic from bar to bar.
-But, at its best it’s also what Raekwon hoped it would be.
+But, at its best, it’s also what Raekwon hoped it would be.
 Hip-hop is provocative and dangerous, innovative, flexible, and accommodating.
 It’s the binding ethos now in multiple generations of post-King black people, and it’s becoming a base for liberatory political movements and a wellspring of activism energy.
 The final irony in all this is that in its deeply held fear of a black “Messiah” arising, the government missed that black youth were creating their own.